 OVERVIEW: The Georgia-Pacific Foundation, the philanthropic arm of the U.S.-based papermaking company, invests in education, the environment, community enrichment and entrepreneurship.

-IP TAKE: Funding for the environment is one of the four bedrock issues for this foundation, and protecting animals and wildlife is a subset of this, particularly in the context of conservation.
-The catch is that your program must take place within 30 miles of a Georgia-Pacific facility.
+IP TAKE: Funding for environmental issues is one of the four bedrocks for this foundation, and protecting and conserving marines and rivers (and the wildlife within) are a primary focus.
+Grantseekers' environmental program must take place within 30 miles of a Georgia-Pacific facility.
 The good news is that those facilities are spread across 32 states.

 The Georgia-Pacific Foundation prioritizes conserving and protecting clean water within 30 miles of one of Georgia-Pacific’s facilities.
 The company has a presence in 32 states with multiple locations in many.
-It places no strict parameters on grant amounts, instead stating "when deciding what or if we will contribute, we consider the value of the program to our communities and the amount we have available to donate."
-But you will be required to put a specific ask amount into your application.
-For environmental giving, the basic range is $1,000 to $10,000 (with outliers on both sides).
+It places no strict parameters on grant amounts, and states that "when deciding what or if we will contribute, we consider the value of the program to our communities and the amount we have available to donate."
+However, grantseekers are required to ask for specific amounts.
+Most Georgia-Pacific grants range from $1,000 to $10,000 (with outliers on both sides).
 Recent animal and wildlife grantees include Farms for City Kids Foundation and Flint RiverQuarium.

 The Georgia-Pacific Foundation has an open application process with a recently revised application.
 It's a rolling application, and the foundation states you'll receive notification within 60 days.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)